 The ICF provides grants, service agreements, full-time employment, and investments to individuals and projects pursuing the same goals of Cosmos: sovereignty, security, and sustainability in open decentralized networks.

 Besides funding for basic research in cryptography, distributed systems, and consensus mechanism and verification design, the ICF mostly funds engineering and product teams that turn research into software and user-experiences that expand on the environment, capabilities, and security of the Cosmos Network.
 Projects that promote social goods and the community will also be considered.

 The current Cosmos SDK is designed to build on top of Tendermint BFT.
 The design is modular.
 A blockchain can be released in weeks.
-Moreover, there is a socket protocol called the Application Blockchain Interface (ABCI) exists, which can be wrapped in any programming language of the developers choice.
+Moreover, a socket protocol called the Application Blockchain Interface (ABCI) exists, which can be wrapped in any programming language of the developers choice.
 Building from scratch a secure ABCI application is complicated business, however.
 More SDKs are expected to be released down the line that complement the modular design of the ecosystem.

 Modular extensions of the Cosmos SDK are available to enable smart contracts in a variety of environments.

 - CosmWasm, for writing multi-chain smart contracts in Rust that run in a WASM-based module.